 5) Drums have been used throughout history as a part of many spiritual ceremonies.
 A beat is something that really connects with spirit and mind.
 You don’t need a drum set, you can tap your hands on a table, or use a wooden spoon on a bucket.
 Now tap out a simple rhythm and ask the child to repeat it back to you.
 Slowly make your rhythms more complicated, but not to the point of frustration.
 The goal is to have the child very engaged, attentive and having fun!

 6) Conduct a blindfold challenge!
 This is something my boys love to do and works great on days when they seem to have ants in their pants.
 Have the child put on a blindfold.
-Then hand them various items from around the house that they need to identify using all their senses other than sight (obviously use caution and supervise at all times).
+Then hand them various items from around the house or garden that they need to identify using all their senses other than sight (obviously use caution and supervise at all times).
 You can also turn this into a taste test challenge.
+Or do a similar challenge with Hide and Seek Sensory Oobleck for kids that need some heavy tactile inputs.

 7) Play with pinwheels or gauzy fabric if you don’t have a pinwheel.
 Breath is important for promoting relaxation, calmness and mindfulness.
 Simply have the child blow into the pinwheel or fabric to start it moving.
 Try different types of breaths to see how it changes the reaction.
 A small recorder or other wind instrument could also be used to practice breath.